Amaankit/Text-Editor-Using-Python/README.md

 # Text-Editor-With-python
-TextEditor is a program that enables a user create,edit and modify text files.
+TextEditor is a program that enables a user create,delete and modify text files.